Developer FAQ

 What package format does ProteanOS use?

-How are dependencies handled?
+How are build-time and runtime dependencies handled?

 Build System